ryan-mooore/data201/report.md

 number of factors that contribute towards a successful album.

 ### What makes an album sell?

-### What era has the most critically acclaimed albums?

-### What makes an album critically acclaimed?

-We found that an indicator of a critically acclaimed album is its rating on Rate Your Music.
-Albums with an average rating of 3.73 tend to be considered highly successful on the platform.
-This suggests that favourable reviews and ratings play a significant role in an album's ‘success’.

-The critical acclaim of albums varied heavily throughout the decades.
-Albums from the 1970s and 1990s stood out with record-high ratings.
-The 1970s, often referred to as the "Golden Age of Rock," witnessed the strongest period of musical innovation, while the 1990s marked the rise of alternative and grunge music, both contributing to the high ratings and critical acclaim of albums from these times.

-The word cloud analysis of album descriptors highlighted that terms like 'melodic,' 'energetic,' 'passionate,' 'rhythmic,' 'melancholic,' 'instrumental,' and 'atmospheric' are common descriptors of highly-rated albums.
-This indicates that the musical characteristics and emotional depth of an album play a crucial role in its critical acclaim.

 Analysing the energy levels of high-selling albums revealed that most of these albums have tracks with moderate-high energy levels, typically falling between